microsoft/FluidExamples/brainstorm/README.md

 This app is built using React.
 Changes to the data are handled using the helper functions mentioned above.
 If you look at the code in \*ux.tsx files, you'll find very little code that is unique to an app built with the Fluid Framework.
 If you want to change the css you must run 'npx tailwindcss -i ./src/index.css -o ./src/output.css --watch' in the root folder of your project so that tailwind can update the output.css file.

+## Devtools

+This sample application is configured to leverage the Fluid Framework's [Developer Tooling](https://fluidframework.com/docs/testing/devtools/).

+Refer to the above article for examples and usage instructions.

 ## Building and Running

 You can use the following npm scripts (`npm run SCRIPT-NAME`) to build and run the app.